+1. α -fluorescence

-α-fluorescence.
-Singlet emission spectra recorded for H2TBP and ZnTBP in the Ar host are shown in Fig. 4.
-Both fluorescence spectra shown for H2TBP and ZnTBP are presented with the same horizontal scale, with the position of the 0-0 region made coincident to allow comparison of their vibronic structure.
-For H2TBP, the non-resonant fluorescence spectrum is shown (Fig. 4,a).
+Singlet emission spectra recorded for H_2 TBP and ZnTBP in the Ar host are shown in Fig. 4.
+Both fluorescence spectra shown for H_2 TBP and ZnTBP are presented with the same horizontal scale with the position of the 0-0 region made coincident to allow comparison of their vibronic structure.
+For H_2 TBP the non-resonant fluorescence spectrum is shown (Fig. 4a).
 The higher energy band shown at about 654.2 nm corresponds to the 0-0 zero-phonon origin band.
 Its structure suggests the presence of several marked sites as also noticed from the absorption spectrum.
-Besides the rather intense electronic origin region, the most intense band which appears in the H2TBP/Ar spectrum is that centered at 731.9 nm, reveal-
+Besides the rather intense electronic origin region, the most intense band which appears in the H_2 TBP/Ar spectrum is that centered at 731.9 nm, revealing, like in the case of H_2 Pc, the existence